 If you’re interested in an indoor option, NTS also run weddings at Holmwood in Glasgow.
 This quirky family home was built by legendary Scottish architect Alexander ‘Greek’ Thompson and has the most fascinating interiors.

 Let’s be honest, Glasgow doesn’t always have the best weather.
-But you’re guaranteed rich, vibrant surroundings and warm Mediterranean hospitality in this Spanish hacienda-styled restaurant and bar space.
-Foodies should look straight to Arta – there’s a huge choice of menu, mixing Latin tapas flavours with local Scottish ingredients.
+But you’re guaranteed Mediterranean warmth at Spanish hacienda-styled restaurant and bar space Arta.
+Foodies will be in heaven – the clever menus combine Latin tapas flavours with local Scottish ingredients.

 Breweries are an excellent option for a reception venue if you’re looking for a relaxed, friendly atmosphere – with amazing beer options!
 WEST On The Green is a beerhall-style bar and restaurant, working brewery and event space in the famous Templeton Building on Glasgow Green.